fosjump/fosjump/data/contribute.md

 2. Via github issues:
     * Adding links by commenting to [newProjectLink issue](https://github.com/fosjump/fosjump/issues/2) or [otherLinks issue](https://github.com/fosjump/fosjump/issues/1)
     * Modifying or proposing something else by [creating a new issue](https://github.com/fosjump/fosjump/issues)
-3. Or sending an email to fosjump@tutanota.com (if you don't have a github account)
+3. Or sending an email to **fosjump@tutanota.com** (if you don't have a github account)

+Due to it's simplicity, this project can be a nice first-pull-request-experiance for those who want to try!

 **IMPORTANT**: Only links to FOS projects that are new-commers-friendly are accepted in [the main list](index.html).